bbreaker-usgs/iterateEMA/README.md

 # iterateEMA
-Contains script for iterating EMA analysis on a USGS peak-flow file for multiple years.
+Contains functions and a script for iterating EMA analysis on a USGS peak-flow file for multiple years.